 - Do I have fact and dimension tables for a data warehouse?

 - Do I need to perform analytics on a transactional workload?
-If this is the case, see the columnstore design guidance for real-time operational analytics.
+If so, see the columnstore design guidance for real-time operational analytics.

 Choose the best columnstore index for your needs

 A columnstore index is either clustered or nonclustered.
 A clustered columnstore index can have one or more nonclustered B-tree indexes.
 Columnstore indexes are easy to try.
 If you create a table as a columnstore index, you can easily convert the table back to a rowstore table by dropping the columnstore index.

 Here is a summary of the options and recommendations.